 When does a planet reach its maximum ecliptic latitude?
 This occurs when during its motion a planet makes a retrograde knot.
 Look at the figure below.

 But there is a problem, the planets distance from the ecliptic during their retrograde motion is very small, from 1-1.5 degrees for Jupiter to 8 degrees for Venus.
-This deviation is very hard to observe and calculate, furthermore the planets do not reach their maximum ecliptic latitude every year.
-That is why the astrologers form the I-II century BC. did not use their own concept for the exaltation but instead used the knowledge given to them by the Babylonians.
+This deviation is very hard to observe and calculate, furthermore the planets don’t reach their greatest ecliptic latitude every year.
+That is why the astrologers from the II-I century BC didn’t use their own observations for the exaltations but instead used the knowledge given to them by the Babylonians.

 Mercury – once every 20 years